-Prereq: "C" or higher in MATH 22 or acceptable math placement test score.
-Comments: Credit by exam is not an available option.
+Class hours: 3 lecture Prereq: "C" or higher in MATH 21 or MATH 22 or acceptable math placement test score : (P47-100 or A 0-33 COM-

+PASS).

 Description: This is the first course in a two-semester sequence of Elementary Algebra courses.
 Instruction includes units on the real number system, linear equations and inequalities in one variable, linear equations and inequalities in two variables, systems of linear equations in two and three variables, and introduction to functions.
 F, S